If you want to share cookies with your dog, read this guide – can dogs eat oatmeal cookies. It will tell you what you need to know.

 Oatmeal Cookies For Dogs

-The best idea is to only give your dog oatmeal treats that are made for dogs.
+The best idea is only to give your dog oatmeal treats that are made for dogs.
 Look for oatmeal dog treats.
 Your pet will love them!

 Homemade Oatmeal Dog Treats